Special Academic Programs & Academic Accommodations

 ► The gap year project description form (only for students applying for a gap year as a “personal experience”)

-The student’s application must then be approved by the President of the University of Montpellier (the various steps in the processing of the gap year application).
+The student’s application must then be approved by the President of the University of Montpellier (the various steps in the processing of a gap year application).

-Documents required to establish an internship agreement for a gap year:
+Documents required to draw up an internship agreement for an internship taken as part of a gap year:

-The “Working Student” status may be granted to any student enrolled at the University of Montpellier in an undergraduate program leading to a national degree (excluding work-study programs and general and advanced programs in medical, pharmaceutical, and dental sciences).
+“Working Student” status may be granted to any student enrolled at the University of Montpellier in an initial degree program leading to a national degree (excluding work-study programs and general and advanced programs in medical, pharmaceutical, and dental sciences).

 Students eligible for this status and entitled to benefit from the provisions implemented under this program must provide proof of employment governed by a contract:

 - At least 10 hours per week on average, or 40 hours per month if the contract lasts for fewer than 12 consecutive weeks.
-(These durations are based on current regulations in force at
+(These durations are based on the regulations in

-) - A minimum of 120 hours per semester of teaching or 240 hours during the academic year for an employment contract lasting more than 12 consecutive weeks.
+force) - At least 120 hours per academic semester or 240 hours during the academic year for an employment contract lasting more than 12 consecutive weeks.

-The eligibility requirements for this program are outlined in the Student Employee Regulations approved by the CFVU of the University of Montpellier on September 29, 2025.
+The eligibility requirements for this program are outlined in the Student Employee Bylaws approved by the CFVU of the University of Montpellier on September 29, 2025.

 This request must be accompanied by a photocopy of the employment contract.

-Student-Artist Status Under the Special Study Program (RSE) defined in Article 12 of the decree of January 22, 2014, this program is designed to implement accommodations that allow eligible students to take the courses necessary for the pursuit and successful completion of a university degree while developing their artistic projects.
+Student-Artist Status Under the Special Study Program (RSE) defined in Article 12 of the decree of January 22, 2014, this program is designed to implement accommodations that allow eligible students to take the courses necessary to pursue and successfully complete a university degree while developing their artistic projects.

-This status is granted for one academic year by the University of Montpellier, following the recommendation of a committee responsible for compiling a list of student artists based on application files.
+This status is granted for one academic year by the University of Montpellier, following the recommendation of a committee responsible for compiling a list of student artists based on their applications.

-The granting of this status is contingent upon the signing of an academic success contract between the student and the Faculty, School, or Institute (UEI) in which they are enrolled.
+Granting of this status is contingent upon the signing of an academic success agreement between the student and the Faculty, School, or Institute (UEI) in which they are enrolled.

-The eligibility requirements for this program are outlined in the Student-Artist Charter approved by the University of Montpellier’s CFVU on April 30, 2024.
+The eligibility requirements for this program are outlined in the Student Artist Statute approved by the CFVU of the University of Montpellier on April 30, 2024.

-Applications for student-artist status are submitted online via the Art & Culture department’s webpage on the Campus Life Office (DVC) website: https://art.edu.umontpellier.fr/etudiantes-et-etudiants-artistes/
+Applications for student-artist status are submitted online via the Art & Culture department’s webpage on the Campus Life Division (DVC) website: https://art.edu.umontpellier.fr/etudiantes-et-etudiants-artistes/

 academic year – Online application period opens: Monday, July 1, 2025

-– Online application period closes: Monday, September 22, 2025 - Artist Status for the second half of 20
+– Online application period closes: Monday, September 22, 2025 - Artist Status for the second semester

 – Online application period opens: Monday, October 6, 2025